 In addition to helping with stress and anxiety, exercise has also been shown to improve moods, increase self-esteem, and reduce the symptoms of depression.
 It can also help increase energy levels, which is often helpful for those struggling with fatigue due to their mental health condition.
 Furthermore, physical activity has been linked with better sleep, which is essential for overall health and well-being.

-First, you need to understand that physical and mental health go hand-in-hand.
+Physical and mental health go hand-in-hand.
 These factors have an impact on each other.
 For example, if someone exercises regularly and seeks mental health treatment, they will be in a much better frame of mind.
 In addition, if someone takes care of their mental health, they will find it easier to exercise daily.

 Exercise therapy is critical during the recovery process because exercise releases endorphins that make people feel happy.
-When you exercise, your body is going to increase its level of certain neurotransmitters.
+When you exercise, your body will increase its level of certain neurotransmitters.
 These neurotransmitters bind to receptors throughout the brain, controlling your emotions.
-Whether you are performing a weight-bearing exercise or cardiac exercise, you will release particular neurotransmitters that will cause you to elevate your mood.
+Whether you are performing a weight-bearing or cardiac exercise, you will release particular neurotransmitters that will cause you to elevate your mood.
 That way, you can avoid depression, helping you maintain a positive frame of mind as you look to protect your sobriety.